-If you know of a major resource, podcast, or archive that deserves a place here, you can reach out through our contact form and let us know.
+If you know of a resource, podcast, or archive that deserves a place here, reach out through our contact form.
+Self promotion is more than welcome!

 Major Critical and Research Sites